 When your company is faced with a crisis, it’s a good time to look back on your history before you forge ahead.
 What did your past leaders say in similar situations?
 What actions did they take?
 Finding parallels between the past and the present can help you fill in the gaps.

-Look for: Notes about or from your leaders; written public addresses; speeches.
+Look for: Notes about or from your leaders; written public addresses; and speeches.

 2. Get a glimpse into company culture.